Cloudinnovates/chatbot/README.md

 It can output images, redirect you to websites, respond with a yes or no question and output according to your answer.
 ***
 ## Known bugs:
-- When output has an image the automatic down scrolling breaks
-- Double commands outputs both outputs
+- Check out the issues section.

 by Mees Rutten, 2017
 @MeesRutten